Tim Ferriss

 Craig Mod (@craigmod) is a writer, photographer, and walker living in Tokyo and Kamakura, Japan.
 He is the author of Things Become Other Things and Kissa by Kissa.
 He also writes the newsletters Roden and Ridgeline and has contributed to The New York TimesThe AtlanticWired, and more.

 Debbie Millman (@debbiemillman) has been named one of the most creative people in business by Fast Company and one of the most influential designers working today by Graphic Design USA.
 She is the host of Design Matters—a great show and one of the world’s longest-running podcasts.
-She is also chair of the Masters in Branding Program at the School of Visual Arts in New York City, editorial director of Print magazine, a Harvard Business School Case Study, and a member of the board of directors at the Joyful Heart Foundation.
+She is also chair of the Masters in Branding Program at the School of Visual Arts in New York City, editorial director of Print magazine, a Harvard Business School case study, and a member of the board of directors at the Joyful Heart Foundation.

 Please enjoy!